Susan Potter

 In my view the first line of the snippet above is slightly superior because it is more natural in the way it reads.
 Again, different people will have different views on this perhaps, but both lines of code provide a decent solution.

-If you enjoyed this content, please consider sharing via social media, following my accounts, or subscribing to the RSS feed.
+If you enjoyed this content, please consider sharing this link with a friend, following my GitHub or LinkedIn accounts, or subscribing to my RSS feed.